AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 guide subpages

-Your own sources are important because you can improve, update, and expand them.
+Own sources are important because you can improve, update, and develop them.

-These are sites you don’t have direct control over, but that can affect AI answers.
+These are pages you don’t have direct control over, but they can affect AI answers.

 Examples: